A playbook from an accidental TEDx speaker, who later wound up being named Editor's Pick, an selection achieved by less than 1% of all TEDx talks.

 3

 I applied last minute.
-As a busy mom and founder, this felt like the last thing I had time for — so I turned to ChatGPT to quickly organize the different aspects of my story so I could submit on time.
+As a busy mom and founder, this felt like the last thing I had time for, so I turned to ChatGPT to quickly organize the different aspects of my story so I could submit on time.
 No shame in that.

 As AI grows in its ability to understand context, nuance, and human experience, it's become a genuinely useful thinking partner.
-It won't write your talk for you — but it can help you structure your story in a way that does it justice and keeps an audience engaged.
+It won't (shouldn't) write your talk for you — but it can help you structure your story in a way that does it justice and keeps an audience engaged.
 Think of it as a very fast, very patient collaborator.

 It can't tell your story.
 It doesn't know what you felt in the room, what changed in you, or why it matters.
 That part is entirely yours.
 You decide how it's told — AI just helps you organize the telling.